No-Cash-7970/duckySigner/docs/decisions/20250621-use-paseto-for-security-tokens.md

 Chose PASETO.
 It is easier to use because it requires less effort to use it securely and safely transmit it through localhost without SSL/TLS.

+**Confidence:** Medium.
+Both the server and dApps should be able to handle PASETOs.

 ## Pros and Cons of the Options

 ### PASETO